Dine & Wine

 Don't Play with Your Food!
 Unless It's Art

-Dieter Roth, Bunny dropping bunny, 1968, Rabbit droppings and straw, Museum of Modern Art, New York
+Dieter Roth, Bunny Dropping Bunny, 1968, Museum of Modern Art, New York City, NY, USA.

-Moving swiftly back to the seriously edible, Jason Mecier’s Kevin Bacon portrait is, of course, made from bacon.
+Moving swiftly back to the seriously edible, Jason Mecier’s Kevin Bacon portrait is, of course, made out of bacon.
 And Ruby Silvious creates miniature portraits re-imagining classic art on used teabags.
-A tiny Rembrandt holds selfie sticks and Velasquez orders a takeaway.
-See her ‘Tea Kettle and Cups’ image featured at the start of this article.
+A tiny Rembrandt holds selfie sticks and Velázquez orders a takeaway.
+See her The Gleaners Do Community Service image featured at the start of this article.

 Wine stains can ruin a good tablecloth, but Amelia Fais Harnas deliberately dyes her cotton fabrics with red wine to create detailed portraits.